 As digital transformation takes hold, companies must go through specific steps to fully prepare for the change.
 We have helped several companies in their digital journey, and my experience suggests that this internal transformation is operationalized along three specific dimensions:

 - Data analytics

-If all three elements are combined, the operating paradigm focuses on the business model, collaboration, customer engagement, seamlessly delivering products and services online and boosting the value chain across all customer contact points.
+If all three elements are combined, the operating paradigm focuses on the business model, collaboration, customer engagement, seamlessly delivering products and services online, and boosting the value chain across all customer contact points.

 What’s the Approach?

 There are various approaches to making Digital Transformation happen in a company.
-According to Gartner, companies struggle with how to deal with fundamental changes required to cope with Digital transformation and thus it recommends a bimodal approach to IT.
-That means one part of IT remains unchanged and continues to deal with existing systems, working deliberately to install enterprise-grade solutions with long purchase and implementation cycles, just as they have traditionally done.
+According to Gartner, companies struggle with how to deal with fundamental changes required to cope with Digital transformation, and thus it recommends a bimodal approach to IT.
+That means one part of IT remains unchanged and continues to deal with existing systems, working deliberately to install enterprise-grade solutions with the long purchase and implementation cycles, just as they have traditionally done.
 In addition, Gartner recommends creating a second separate unit that thinks fast, acts quickly, and reacts to changing market conditions without the constraints of traditional IT.
-This model may not fit all the companies as each company has a different DNA and approach to business, but still worth trying with variation.
-It may be possible to start with a two-model approach, but I don’t think these two models can stay separate for long with the pace at which Digitalization is happening.
+This model may not fit all the companies as each company has a different DNA and approach to business, but still worth trying with a variation.
+It may be possible to start with a two-model system, but I don’t think these two models can stay separate for long with the pace at which Digitalization is happening.